 If you are a European entity or store data of any European citizens, you will need to be compliant with GDPR.
-At Recruiterflow, we are committed to help you stay compliant with GDPR with minimal effort.
+At Recruiterflow, we are committed to helping you stay compliant with GDPR with minimal effort.

-If you fall under the GDPR, please make sure you take following steps in your recruiterflow dashboard.
+If you fall under the GDPR, please make sure you take following steps in your Recruiterflow dashboard.

 1) Put disclaimers on your careers page:

 If you are using a careers page hosted by recruiter flow, you can put the footer text in the careers page section.
 We believe that the law the way it is currently interpreted does not make it mandatory for you to put a consent warning on the careers page.

 2) Determine how candidate data will be handled in the future:

 Legitimate interest: Legitimate interest period is the time you define to store your candidate data.
 With Recruiterflow, you can define your own legitimate interest expiration period.
 The countdown for the period starts when you disqualify a candidate.
 So remember to disqualify all the candidates you are no longer engage with for the said job.
 You can configure your GDPR settings here.

 You have three options here and how they work.